Editorial Standards

 How to Send It, Mail vs Fax, and the IRS Upload Tool

 Your CP562A tells you how to respond.
 For the missing W‑7A items, the IRS highlights its Document Upload Tool as the fastest way to send those documents within about 60 days of the notice date.
-When your child has an SSN, complete Form 15118 and send it by mail or fax using the address or fax number on your CP562A package.
+Complete Form 15118 in response to your CP562A notice and send it using the address or fax number on the CP562A package.

 - Use one method for a given response to avoid duplicate processing